 It’s good to write the reviewers a message in the Notification email for reviewers section that will go out to the reviewers when a new badge application form arrives for review.

 In this case, badges are issued right after the application form has arrived so there is no actual approval process.
 The badge application creator doesn’t therefore have to do anything in section 4.
 Approval.

 Claim code application

 A claim code is generated for the badge application with the Generate new claim code button.
-It’s also possible to write short instructions for the issuers to the Description for issuers field.
+It’s also possible to write short instructions for the issuers in the Description for issuers field.
 This can be for example info on how the claim code and url are best shared to the badge applicants.
 This information is visible in Issuer tools → Review applications → Select badge → Details.

 Here are the settings of the badge application.
 The name is by default the name of the badge picked for the application, but it can be changed.
-The language selection sets the language of the user interface (Finnish, English, Spanish, French, German) of the application (name and email fields and submit button).
+The language selection sets the language of the user interface (Finnish, English, Spanish, French, German) of the application (name and e-mail fields and submit button).

-The status of the application can be Draft, Disabled or Active.
+The status of the application can be Draft, Disabled, or Active.
 Draft means that the application is not ready and can’t be activated by an issuer.
-Disabled means that the application is not active at the moment and for example the url of the application is not working but for example issuers can activate the application in Issuer tools → Badge applications → Settings.
+Disabled means that the application is not active at the moment, and for example the url of the application is not working, but for example issuers can activate the application in Issuer tools → Badge applications → Settings.

-Advertise in Passport feature enables the advertisement of the application in Open Badge Passport’s Badges → Apply for a badge section.
+The Advertise in Passport feature enables the advertisement of the application in Open Badge Passport’s Badges → Apply for a badge section.
 (The application status has to be Active for this feature to work.)